Seravo/wp-palvelu-instance-switcher/README.md

-#WP Instance switching
+# WP-palvelu.fi Instance Switcher

-A Wordpress plugin for switching between WordPress instances in WP-palvelu.fi
+A WordPress plugin for easily switching between WP-palvelu.fi instances

-##Installation

-Create a folder under your */wp-plugins* -directory with the name *wp-instance-switching* and copy the repo there.

-**OR**

-Create a zip-archive with the aforementioned directory structure.
+## Installation

+1. Clone this project to your wp-content/mu-plugins directory.

-Add this to your *wp-config.php*
+2. Add this to your *wp-config.php*

 ```
 $siteurl = $_SERVER['HTTP_HOST'];
 if ( $siteurl )